PedanticHacker/ReChess/README.md

 ### Where can I see ReChess's license?

-See the `LICENSE.txt` file in ReChess's top-level directory about the permissions, limitations, and conditions of the license.
+See the `LICENSE.txt` file in ReChess's top-level folder/directory about the permissions, limitations, and conditions of the license.

 ### Can I develop an app based on ReChess?